cuberite/cuberite/GETTING-STARTED.md

 I'd say that the important topics are:

-* Differnt types of blocks and how they act.
+* Different types of blocks and how they act.
 * Mobs, what they do and how.
 * Redstone, pistons, and automation.
 * Farming.